The Big 4’s entry criteria and your graduate job application

 All the Big 4 firms have made significant changes to their academic entry requirements in recent years, giving hope to students whose applications in previous years would not have got through initial screening.
 How will these changes affect your chances of getting employed by EY, Deloitte, KPMG or PwC?

-PwC has scrapped the UCAS tariff as an entry criterion for the majority of its graduate schemes (exceptions including actuarial and tax).
-In placing too much emphasis on UCAS scores, PwC recruiters felt they were missing out on students from disadvantaged backgrounds, who may not have done well at school.
-‘Our decision to remove UCAS points as entry criteria for our graduate roles has led us to hiring graduates from broader social backgrounds than ever before, ‘ says Kevin Ellis, chairman and senior partner at PwC.
-The firm's graduate programme recruiters continue to filter applications by university degree results (you’ll need to be on target for a 2.1 or above), however.
+PwC scrapped the UCAS tariff as an entry criterion for the majority of its graduate schemes some years ago.
+In placing emphasis on UCAS scores, PwC recruiters felt they were missing out on students from disadvantaged backgrounds, who may not have done well at school.
+‘Our decision to remove UCAS points as entry criteria for our graduate roles has led us to hiring graduates from broader social backgrounds than ever before,’ says Kevin Ellis, chairman and senior partner at PwC.
+However, the firm's graduate recruiters continue to filter applications by university degree results for many of its programmes: you’ll need to be on target for a 2.1 or above.

 What this means for you

-If you achieved a less than stellar degree result, or if you have a low UCAS score, flexibility and a relaxing of criteria are clearly good news.
-It’s up to you to make sure that during the application process you highlight the aspects of your personal or professional life that demonstrate to recruiters that you’ve got what it takes despite not having achieved high academic results.
+If you achieved a less than stellar degree result or have a low UCAS score, firms’ relaxation of application criteria is clearly good news.
+However, you’ll still need to make sure that during the application process you highlight the aspects of your personal or professional life that demonstrate to recruiters that you’ve got what it takes despite not having achieved high academic results.

 But what does this mean if you’re a graduate with a good UCAS score and a 2.1?
 First, take heart: your academic grades have not become meaningless.
 As EY’s Maggie Stilwell explains, they are ‘still an important consideration when assessing candidates as a whole, but will no longer act as a barrier to getting a foot in the door’.
-However, it is undeniable that you will now be competing with a wider pool than you did previously, so you need to be on the ball.
-All the great advice TARGETjobs offers about successful applications (beyond your academic grades) is more relevant than ever.
+However, it’s undeniable that you will now be competing with a wider pool than you would have previously, so you need to be on the ball.
+All the great advice targetjobs offers about successful applications (beyond your academic grades) is more relevant than ever.